 I can’t tell you how to be strong enough to break chains of addiction without becoming frustrated because I’ve seen the ugly side of it that takes people away from you years before they take their final breath.

 What I can tell you is this, do all the hard work to free your heart from any anger or bitterness.
 Forget success in forms of money or position, find success in making forgiveness your currency and spend every bit of it.
-The beautiful thing about God’s grace and forgiveness is that it’s an endless supply and there’s no expiration date on what you are brave enough to give away.
+The beautiful thing about God’s grace and forgiveness is that it’s an endless supply.
+There is no expiration date on what you are brave enough to give away.

 You were made for depth, so go deep enough to where it hurts because the aching always precedes the mending.
 It’s possible; I’m proof of that.